hotosm/oam-docs/docs/20_browser.md

 permalink: browser/getting-started/

 title: Browser
-introduction: The OpenAerialMap Browser aims to provide a simple way to find and access aerial imagery.
+introduction: The OpenAerialMap Browser provides a simple way to find and access aerial imagery.
 ---